ddycai/simple-protobuf-server/README.md

 # Simple Protobuf Server

-Base code for a simple server/client that receives and accepts [protobufs](https://github.com/google/protobuf).
+Base code for a simple server/client that receives and sends [protobufs](https://github.com/google/protobuf).

 See